dhajek25/bio_data/README.md

 The protein_visualization.py script, which is used to send a POST request with a Protein sequence to an external API (ESM Fold).
 The response is then visualize.

 ### dtb_connection.py
-Enables connection and writing/retrieving data to/from NoSQL database.
+Enables connection and writing/retrieving data to/from database.

 -------------------------------------------------------------------------------------------------------------------